Understanding Leaf Spots In Peppers

 Sanitation practices are also needed to reduce levels of inoculum in the field.
 These practices include the control of solanaceous weeds, such as nightshade, horsenettle, and jimsonweed.
 Volunteer tomato and pepper plants should be removed and destroyed, as should any symptomatic plants in the planting.
 After the final harvest, disk or plow fields as soon as possible to promote the quick decomposition of crop debris.
 It is especially important to destroy spring planted plants before transplanting a fall crop into the same field.
 Do not replant into organic or plastic mulch that was used for a previous crop.

-Applications of fixed copper bactericides, such as Kocide® and Champ®, can be used to protect plants and slow the spread of bacterial spot.
-Copper-resistant strains of the pathogen are fairly common, but additional products, such as Tanos® or Serenade® can be mixed with the copper-based materials to enhance the activity and improve control.
+hydroxide and copper sulfate, can be used to protect plants and slow the spread of bacterial spot.
+Copper-resistant strains of the pathogen are common, but additional products, such as Tanos® or mancozeb can be mixed with the copper-based materials to enhance the activity and improve control.
 Do not apply these materials with high pressure, airblast sprayers, as this can spread the pathogen in the field.5

 Even when planting resistant pepper varieties, the management of bacterial spot on peppers should involve an integrated approach that includes eliminating potential sources of inoculum, promoting environmental conditions less favorable for disease, regular monitoring for symptoms, and protecting plants from infection.9